 Dr. Jayesh Shah has 18+ years of experience in wound care and hyperbaric medicine practice and 12+ years of experience as Program Director for continuing medical education courses.
 As the Medical Director of the Wound Care Centers, Dr. Shah has helped these centers from startup through their growth up to their maximum potential first being the Uvalde Memorial Hospital Wound Healing center in 1997, and Southwest Center for Wound Care in 2000, which was awarded a Center of Excellence in 2006.
 He currently serves as the Medical Director for the Northeast Baptist Wound Healing Center since 2010 which recently got accredited by the UHMS within its first four years of inception.
 He is also the Co-Medical Director for the Mission Trail Baptist Wound Healing Center since 2014.

-He has published 3 books- “Wound Care Certification Study Guide” in 2011 with its second edition 2016, Textbook of Clinical Wound Medicine: A Evidence Based Approach in press for release in 2017, and created “WoundDoctor” App, a comprehensive wound care resource tool for physicians, nurses and physical therapists for iPhone, Android and iPad.
+He has published 3 books- “Wound Care Certification Study Guide” in 2011 with its second edition 2016, Textbook of Chronic Wound Care: An Evidence-Based Approach to Diagnosis and Treatment, 2018, and created “WoundDoctor” App, a comprehensive wound care resource tool for physicians, nurses and physical therapists for iPhone, Android and iPad.
 He has authored over 40 chapters on various wound topics in 4 books in addition to 30+ scientific articles in wound care and hyperbaric medicine.
 As an Assistant Editor of the Journal of ACCWS, he regularly writes a column on certification exam in wound care.